antonbarty/cheetah-2017/README.md

     $ export HDF5_ROOT=${HOME}/local

+If you're on psexport you can just do:

+    $ export HDF5_ROOT=~barty/hdf5

 You also need to have LCLS's ana available somewhere.
 If you're building at CFEL, LCLS or Uppsala this should already be available.